ORS: Documents-Risk Scales

 Colorado Actuarial Risk Assessment Scale (CARAS)

-The Division of Criminal Justice is mandated by statute, pursuant to 17-22.5-404(2)(a), C.R.S., to develop actuarial risk assessment instruments for use by the state parole board when it considers inmates for release to parole supervision.
-Over the years, the Colorado Actuarial Risk Assessment Scale (CARAS) has been revised many times to accommodate changes in the characteristics of prisoners.
-The CARAS applies to both men and women.
-Following the latest re-validation process, the newest version of the CARAS was implemented in September 2015.
-Available below is the current CARAS, Version 6 scale (including items, item descriptions, item weights, and scoring categories).
-Forthcoming will be Brief Description and a Technical Summary of the CARAS, Version 6.
+The Division of Criminal Justice is mandated by 17-22.5-404(2)(a), C.R.S., to develop an actuarial risk assessment instrument for use by the Colorado State Board of Parole when it considers adult candidates for release from the Colorado Department of Corrections (CDOC) to parole.
+In accordance with statute, the Colorado Actuarial Risk Assessment Scale (CARAS) has been revised many times to accommodate changes in the characteristics of individuals incarcerated at the CDOC.
+The CARAS is applicable to both men and women and to all individuals regardless of the offense committed.
+Following the latest re-validation process, the newest version of the CARAS was implemented in June 2025.
+Available below is the current version of the CARAS (Version 7) including items, item descriptions, and risk categories.

 Colorado State Board of Parole Administrative Release Guideline Instrument